 We’ve been working with Boroondara and Manningham councils, clubs, leagues and associations, facility managers and other landowners to discuss and investigate options for clubs and facilities that use the area.
 We’ve also been working closely with schools and community clubs including Veneto Club.
 Options being explored for Bulleen Park include:

 - Reconfiguring and/or upgrading facilities within schools and Veneto Club

 - Creating new spaces nearby, including a possible option on Templestowe Road.

 Input from councils and affected clubs have informed the development of several options to reconfigure Bulleen Park and to create new spaces nearby.
-There are benefits and challenges to each option, and these are outlined in our sports and recreation fact sheet.
+There are benefits and challenges to each option, and these are outlined in our Sports and Recreation Fact Sheet PDF, 763.9 KB

 Two ovals at Elgar Park could be temporarily required to build North East Link.

-The North East Oval has been identified as a potential construction compound for the Eastern Freeway Upgrade.
-The oval is used as a junior competition venue by Mont Albert Cricket Club.
+The North East Oval is used as a junior competition venue by Mont Albert Cricket Club.
+We’re working with Whitehorse Council to create a temporary replacement venue at Bennetswood Reserve in Burwood.

-Elgar Park North West Oval could potentially be upgraded to improve flood water management for an upgraded Eastern Freeway.
+The North West Oval could potentially be upgraded to improve flood water management for an upgraded Eastern Freeway.
 This is still to be confirmed through further design work, technical studies and the final project design.
 If this oval is required, the impact will be short term up to approximately 18 months.
 A number of relocation options have been identified if required including Springfield Reserve in Whitehorse and Wilsons Road Reserve in Manningham.